jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (b) includes a person acting under and within the terms of a delegation or authorisation given by the controlling authority
   - **the rules** means the ordinary rules and emergency rules made under this Act and the rules referred to in section 220
   - **Science Minister** means, subject to any enactment, the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of the Research, Science, and Technology Act 2010
-  - **second oral fluid test** means an oral fluid test carried out under section 71B
+  - **second oral fluid screening test** means an oral fluid screening test carried out under section 71B
   - **Secretary** means the chief executive of the Ministry
   - **service** , in Part 4A, includes—
     (a) an operation carried out on 1 occasion only; and